cloudflare/cloudflare-docs/content/workers-ai/_partials/_bespoke_requests.md

   list: never
 ---

-{{<Aside type="info" header="Bespoke requests">}}
+{{<Aside type="note" header="Custom requirements">}}

-If you have bespoke requests or need higher limits, complete the [Bespoke Needs Form](https://forms.gle/axnnpGDb6xrmR31T6).
+If you have custom requirements requests like private custom models or higher limits, complete the [Bespoke Needs Form](https://forms.gle/axnnpGDb6xrmR31T6).
 Cloudflare will contact you with next steps.

 {{</Aside>}}